What You Need to Know About the MLS Schedule Change

 What will the new schedule look like?

-The new schedule would see the regular season annually kick off in the month of July, with approximately 2/3 of the season played between the middle of July and the middle of December.
-The league would then take a winter break from mid-December until early February, with the potential for friendlies and other tournaments to be played during that window.
-Regular-season play would resume in early February and continue through the end of April, with the Audi MLS Cup Playoffs occurring during the month of May.
-A shortened offseason would run from June through mid-July, with the following season kicking off in mid-July.
+The new schedule will see the regular season annually kick off in the month of July, with approximately 2/3 of the season played between the middle of July and the middle of December.
+The league will then take a two-month winter break from mid-December until early February, with the potential for friendlies and other tournaments to be played during that window.
+Regular-season play will resume in early February and continue through the end of April, with the Audi MLS Cup Playoffs occurring during the month of May.
+A shortened offseason will run from June through mid-July, with the following season kicking off in mid-July.

 2025_MNUFC_Schedule-Change_Web-Infographics_New-Format_1920x1080_1-2